EMS Academy Coordinator

 Monday - Friday

-The Saint Paul Emergency Medical Services (EMS) Academy is an intensive, tuition-free emergency medical technician (EMT) certification and firefighter awareness program designed for low-income, diverse Saint Paul youth ages 18-24.
+The Saint Paul Emergency Medical Services (EMS) Academy is an intensive, tuition-free emergency medical technician (EMT) certification and firefighter awareness program designed for low-income, minority, and women residents of Saint Paul between the ages of 18-30 (in the summer, the age range is 18-24).

-Admitted participants earn an hourly wage during the training, which lasts 240-hours over 10-14 weeks.
-Recruitment is targeted to low-income youth of diverse ethnicity, linguistic ability, and women, with the goal of building an EMS workforce reflective of Saint Paul’s communities.
+Participants earn an hourly wage during the training, which lasts 240 hours over 10-14 weeks.
+Recruitment is targeted to youth of diverse ethnicity, linguistic ability, and cultural experience, with the goal of building an EMS workforce reflective of Saint Paul’s communities.

-Upon completing the EMS Academy, graduates earn National EMT certification, 9 college credits through Inver Hills Community College, and valuable job competency training.
-To date, over 70 low-income, diverse young adults of Saint Paul have completed the EMS Academy.
+Upon completing the EMS Academy, graduates earn National EMT certification, 9 elective college credits through Inver Hills Community College, and job competency training.
+To date, over 200 low-income, diverse young adults of Saint Paul have completed the EMS Academy.

-The EMS Academy is a collaboration by the Saint Paul Department of Human Rights and Equal Economic Opportunity (HREEO), the Saint Paul Fire Department (SPFD), Saint Paul Parks and Recreation Youth Job Corps (YJC), Saint Paul Public Schools (SPPS) Hubbs Center, and Community Action Partnership of Ramsey and Washington Counties (CAPRW).
+The EMS Academy is a collaboration between the Saint Paul Department of Human Rights and Equal Economic Opportunity (HREEO), the Saint Paul Fire Department (SPFD), Saint Paul Parks and Recreation, Saint Paul Public Schools (SPPS) Hubbs Center, and Community Action Partnership of Ramsey and Washington Counties (CAPRW).